OWASP/www-project-cyber-controls-matrix/index.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-- Eric Bragger [(LinkedIn)](https://www.linkedin.com/in/eric-bragger/) [(Email)](mailto://occm@cybercontrolsmatrix.com?subject=OCCM Website email)

 ***
-## Contributions

-Contributions to the OCCM are welcome and appreciated.

-Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full to the OWASP Foundation, Inc, the OCCM Creator, and the OCCM Project Leader.
-Please see the Legal section for further details.

-***
 ## Core Team

 Eric Bragger [(LinkedIn)](https://www.linkedin.com/in/eric-bragger/) [(Email)](mailto://occm@cybercontrolsmatrix.com?subject=OCCM Website email) \[Creator / Project Leader]